From a 2-car garage to a 110,000 seat stadium.

 In November 2013 TREDCAL Equipment Manager Dylan Marinez took a chance and put some on Michigan State against Nebraska on ABC.

-The trademarks shown here are registered trademarks of the respective universities.
+The trademarks shown on this page are registered trademarks of the respective universities.
 TREDCAL will not sale any such respective trademarks for use on athletic pads other than to the license owner.